th0masb/jflow/README.md

 Vec<Point> fiveRandom = Iter.call(Point::new).take(5).toVec();
 ```

 Here we created an infinite iterator of random points (possible because of laziness) and took 5 of them from the head.
 Since we knew the initial iterator had infinite size we deduce that the iterator formed by the take operation must have exactly five elements.
-We can then create an array of size 5 on the stack, allocate the points into it and return an immutable wrapper around it without any copying taking place, wasting no space and benefiting from complete immutability.
+We can then create an array of size 5 whose direct reference is encapsulated in the function call stack, allocate the points into it and return an immutable wrapper around it without any copying taking place, wasting no space and benefiting from complete immutability.

 ---
 #### Mutability and ownership

-A stream and an iterator are fundamentally different in that the former is (to all intents and purposes) *immutable* and the latter is *mutable* and supports more fine grained consumption.
+A stream and an iterator are different in that the former is (to all intents and purposes) *immutable* and the latter is *mutable* and supports more fine grained consumption (although a stream can be converted to a vanilla iterator.
 We have already seen this to be useful when we implement custom collectors (see here ...).
 Let's see an example of something we can do with an iterator which isn't possible with a stream.

 ```Java
 RichIterator<String> iterator = Iter.over("a", "b", "c");